dolthub/docs/packages/dolt/content/reference/sql/server/replication.md

    all queries with an error asking the user to reconnect.

-In the configured example, if you run the first statement on `dolt-1.db` and the second statement on `dolt-2.db`, you will have performed an oderly failover from `dolt-1.db` to make `dolt-2.db` the new primary.
+In the configured example, if you run the first statement on `dolt-1.db` and the second statement on `dolt-2.db`, you will have performed an orderly failover from `dolt-1.db` to make `dolt-2.db` the new primary.

 ### Automatic Role Transitions